Kansas election bills to pass Senate, receive pushback on floor

-TOPEKA, (KSNT)—Two election bills are advancing in Kansas with some opponents arguing that the proposals would suppress votes in upcoming elections expressing their concerns in a floor debate on Wednesday.
+TOPEKA, Kan.
+(KSNT) — Two election bills are advancing in Kansas with some opponents arguing that the proposals would suppress votes in upcoming elections expressing their concerns in a floor debate on Wednesday.

 The Republican-controlled Senate recommended both bills be passed.
 One bill aims to limit the executive branch’s power in changing election laws.
 Opponents argue that this would hinder action being taken in emergency situations.